francisdb/pinmame-nvram/README.md

 ## Attributions

-This program makes use of content from the [PinMAME NVRAM Maps](https://github.com/tomlogic/pinmame-nvram-maps) project.
+This library makes use of the [PinMAME NVRAM Maps](https://github.com/tomlogic/pinmame-nvram-maps) project.
 The maps are embedded in the library and are used to look up values in the nvram files.